bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-123-fast-and-accurate-image-super-resolution-by-deep-cnn-with-skip-connection-and-network-in-network.md

 **Task:**

-1. Implement the CNN model discussed in paper in an framework other than PyTorch.
+1. Implement the CNN model discussed in paper in keras.
 2. Implement the proper dataloader with any 2 data augmentation techniques.
 3. Show reconstructed images and calculate the corresponding PSNR/SSIM metrics.

 **Dataset** : Use any publicly available dataset with high quality images.
 You may use  [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)